Kibale Forest National Park

 Kibale Forest National park located in western Uganda is one of Uganda’s most popular national parks as it is home to the chimpanzees in Uganda.
 The park formerly a forest reserve that was established between 1926 and 1932 received National Park status in 1993.
-Today the national park welcomes visitors to various tourism actives with the chimpanzee trekking adventure being the most popular tourist activity in the national park.
-Kibale forest national park covers an area of 766 square kilometers and this area is mainly covered by a moist evergreen forest.
+Today the national park welcomes visitors for various tourism actives with chimpanzee trekking being the most popular tourist activity in the national park.
+Kibale Forest National Park covers an area of 766 square kilometers and this area is mainly covered by a moist evergreen forest.

 The park hosts a number of primate species and has achieved the international recognized title “the primate capital of the world.”
-13 primate species have been recorded in Kibale forest with some of these species being endangered and listed an important species that should be conserved by the International Union for Conservation of Nature (IUCN).
-Kibale national park is a diverse park that is worth visiting and truly lives up to its name of being the primate capital of the world!
+13 primate species have been recorded in Kibale Forest with some of these species being endangered and listed an important species that should be conserved by the International Union for Conservation of Nature (IUCN).
+Kibale Forest National Park is a diverse park that is worth visiting and truly lives up to its name of being the primate capital of the world!

 Primates and Mammals